 - Visualise the rhythms as they would be written on the stave

-- Sketch the contours of the melody as a graph on the staph, don’t worry about the rhythm.
+- Sketch the contours of the melody as a graph on the stave, don’t worry about the rhythm.

-- Imagine playing along, adding in your own licks and fill or rhythm parts.
+- Imagine playing along, adding in your own licks and fills or rhythm parts.
 What would you add to the performance?
 Try to hear these ideas clearly in your head in real time.

 - Imagine a specific player playing along, try and hear their tone, vibrato and phrasing.
 What would they play in this situation?